Chapter 7 : Cats & Dogs

 "She's obviously taught you nothing," Regulus sneered, "my brother the blood traitor.
 Let's go, Wilkes."

 "Sweet dreams, little brother!"
-Sirius called after him in a falsely sweet voice.
-"Little git."
+Sirius called after him in a falsely sweet voice, then added in an undertone, "little git."

 "He seems-er-lovely," I attempted to lighten the mood.